Glycerophospholipid: Examples

 Phosphatidates are lipids in which the first two carbon atoms of the glycerol are fatty acid esters, and the 3 is a phosphate ester.
 The phosphate serves as a link to another alcohol-usually ethanolamine, choline, serine, or a carbohydrate.
 The identity of the alcohol determines the subcategory of the phosphatidate.
 There is a negative charge on the phosphate and, in the case of choline or serine, a positive quaternary ammonium ion.
 (Serine also has a negative carboxylate group.)
 The presence of charges give a "head" with an overall charge.
 The phosphate ester portion ("head") is hydrophilic, whereas the remainder of the molecule, the fatty acid "tail", is hydrophobic.
 These are important components for the formation of lipid bilayers.

-Phosphatidylethanoamines, phosphatidylcholines, and other phospholipids are examples of phosphatidates.
+Phosphatidylethanolamines, phosphatidylcholines, and other phospholipids are examples of phosphatidates.